 Staff can provide limited assistance for basic start up procedures.
-For further assistance, printed materials are available.
-Internet training is available at scheduled times.
+For further assistance, internet training is available at scheduled times.

 Printing and downloading

 Printing from the library's computers is available and the charges are posted.
 Patrons may not print items that do not conform to the library's Internet Use Policy.
 Doing so may result in the loss of library privileges.